FINDING A SERIES OR AN AUTHOR:

 Cassie sees that Mica will achieve contentment, "but it was a potential contentment.
 A maybe thing.
 One of the many paths Mica could take.
 And beside that path was deceit and rage, to the other side was agony and heartache.
 The path would depend on too many things.
 It would depend on Mica and on a Breed....Mica was Navarro's mate, but her friend's happiness would lie in another Breed's hands.
 A Breed other than her mate." (pp. 18-19)

-Although this is the typically steamy SMR story one expects from this series, I was disturbed by the huge number of typographical and editing errors (particularly in continuity) that turned up again and again.
+Although this is the typically steamy soul-mate romance story one expects from this series, I was disturbed by the huge number of typographical and editing errors (particularly in continuity) that turned up again and again.
 For example, one momentous scene begins with Navarro and Mica, fully clothed, confronting each other in a subterranean hallway and ends with them naked in their bedroom a few paragraphs later, never having left the hallway or cast off their clothing—at least not to the reader's knowledge.
 Missing pages?
 Editing error?
 Careless writing?
 Whatever it was, something definitely went wrong here.

 The plot also has a few holes in it.
 For example, why were the bad guys so intent on capturing Mica that they sent multiple heavily armed teams of men to search Manhattan for her?
 Who really knows?
 (Not the reader, that's for sure.)
 And why don't Navarro and Mica ever talk through their problems—just once?
 Never happens—even after they decide that they love each other.
 The "love thing" just falls into place with absolutely no discussion whatsoever.